Curt46/FeelTech-FY3200S-Control-Panel-Library-for-Linux/README.md

 always preceeded by a semicolon, can be appended to the end of any line, or after the last line containing a command (commands must always begin on the first line of the script).

+(There are some debugging labels and buttons on the GUI forms.
+I will try to remove them later.)